Hermann Park is open from 6 am to 11 pm daily.

 Yes, however, tents cannot be staked into the ground.

 Ginger Kale is a cafe open on McGovern Lake, next to Kinder Station.
-Food trucks are in the Park on certain weekdays and on weekends, and serve a wide variety of snacks and meals.
+Food carts and trucks are in the Park on certain weekdays and on weekends, and serve a wide variety of snacks and meals.
 There are also many restaurants located nearby and within walking distance of Hermann Park.

 Yes, there are 17 grills scattered throughout the Park.
 They are available on a first come, first served basis.